 Travel is Generally Safe

 Overall, Asia welcomes the West and is not dangerous to travel to.
 No matter where you visit globally, common sense prevails.
 Most people would not walk alone down a dark North American city alley in the middle of the night, so don’t do it while traveling abroad.
-A 2010 census listed Asia far behind North America and Europe for homicide.
-There were only 3.1 intentional homicides in Asia for every 100,000 people as opposed to 4.7 in the US and Canada.
+Statistics from a few years ago listed Asia as being far behind North America and Europe for homicide.
+There were only 3.1 intentional homicides in Asia for every 100,000 people as opposed to around 4.7 in the US and Canada.

 As with anywhere else, petty theft does happen, but vigilance and not providing temptation by leaving valuables in the open will ensure that you do not become a victim.

 You Do Not Necessarily Need to Learn the Language